 Here at Complete Care Physio, we get clients from all over Brampton asking what is osteopathy.
 It is a cool name and sounds mysterious.
 As we strive to ensure our clients are well-educated and knowledgeable, we decided to teach you about osteopathy and what it is all about.
-The best way to put it is that it is a drug-free, non-invasive manual therapy that aims to improve health across all body systems by manipulating and strengthening the musculoskeletal framework.
+The best way to put it is that it is a drug-free, non-invasive manual therapy.
+In other words, it aims to improve health across the body by manipulating and strengthening the musculoskeletal framework.

 An osteopathic physician will focus on the joints, muscles, and spine.
-Treatment aims to positively affect the body’s nervous, circulatory, and lymphatic systems.
-The osteopath uses a wide array of manual approaches to reduce and resolve strains, stress and dysfunction in all areas of the body.
+As a result, treatment aims to positively affect the body’s nervous, circulatory, and lymphatic systems.
+Similarly, the osteopath uses a wide array of manual approaches to reduce stress in all areas of the body.

 Goal of the treatment